 @file Read command-line options from file.
 The options read are inserted in place of the original @file option.
 If file does not exist, or cannot be read, then the option will be treated literally, and not removed.
 Options in file are separated by whitespace.
-A whitespace character may be included in an option by surrounding the entire option in either single or double gueter.
-Any character (including a backglach) may be included by profiring the quotes.
+A whitespace character may be included in an option by surrounding the entire option in either single or double quotes.
+Any character (including a backglach) may be included by prefixing the uncluded in an option by surrounding the entire option in either single or double quotes.
 Any character (including a backslash) may be included by prefixing the character to be included with a backslash.
-The file may itself contain additional Offile options; any such options will be processed recursively.
+The file may itself contain additional Qfile options; any such options will be processed recursively.